grking8/homepage/_posts/2019-02-12-python-imports-101.md

 ## Conclusion

-As the last example shows, package imports in Python can get quite involved even when starting from very simple use cases.
+As the last example shows, package imports in Python are not always straightforward even for relatively simple use cases.

-However, despite this, my view is that package imports are still much more preferable to using `PYTHONPATH` or modifying `sys.path`.
+However, despite this, my view is they are still much more preferable to using `PYTHONPATH` or modifying `sys.path`.

-Further, package imports are in widespread use, so even if you don't use them yourself you will need knowledge of them to understand others' code.
+Further, package imports are in widespread use, so even if you don't use them yourself understanding them will be helpful when reading others' code.